jacobRaw/MTRN4231_burger_bot/README.md

 - Briefly discuss major engineering challenges faced and how they were addressed.
 - Outline opportunities for improvement or extensions – what would you do better for “Version 2.0”.
+    - Can talk about adding the mould to the fake food
 - Summarise what makes your approach novel, creative, or particularly effective

 ## Contributors and Roles